-Figure 8.
+Figure 32.
 AD5322 Input Shift Register Contents

 The remaining bits are DAC data bits, starting with the MSB and ending with the LSB.
 The AD5322 uses all 12 bits of DAC data, the AD5312 uses 10 bits and ignores the 2 LSB.
 The AD5302 uses eight bits and ignores the last four bits.
-The data format is straight binary, with all 0s corresponding to 0 V output, and all 1s corresponding to full-scale output ($V{REF} - 1$ LSB).
+The data format is straight binary, with all 0s corresponding to 0 V output, and all 1s corresponding to full-scale output (VREF - 1 LSB).

-The \overline{SYNC} input is a level-triggered input that acts as a frame synchronization signal and chip enable.
-Data can only be transferred into the device while \overline{SYNC} is low.
-To start the serial data transfer, \overline{SYNC} should be taken low observing the minimum \overline{SYNC} to SCLK active edge setup time, t_4 , after \overline{SYNC} goes low, serial data will be shifted into the device's input shift register on the falling edges of SCLK for 16 clock pulses.
-Any data and clock pulses after the 16th will be ignored, and no further serial data transfer will occur until \overline{SYNC} is taken high and low again.
+The SYNC input is a level-triggered input that acts as a frame synchronization signal and chip enable.
+Data can only be transferred into the device while SYNC is low.
+To start the serial data transfer, SYNC should be taken low observing the minimum SYNC to SCLK active edge setup time, t4.
+After SYNC goes low, serial data is shifted into the device's input shift register on the falling edges of SCLK for 16 clock pulses.
+Any data and clock pulses after the 16th are ignored, and no further serial data transfers occur until SYNC is taken high and low again.

-SYNC may be taken high after the falling edge of the 16th SCLK pulse, observing the minimum SCLK falling edge to SYNC rising edge time, t7.
+$\overline{\text{SYNC}}$ can be taken high after the falling edge of the 16th SCLK pulse, observing the minimum SCLK falling edge to $\overline{\text{SYNC}}$ rising edge time, t7.

-After the end of serial data transfer, data will automatically be transferred from the input shift register to the input register of the selected DAC.
-If SYNC is taken high before the 16th falling edge of SCLK, the data transfer will be aborted and the input registers will not be updated.
+After the end of serial data transfer, data is automatically transferred from the input shift register to the input register of the selected DAC.
+If SYNC is taken high before the 16th falling edge of SCLK, the data transfer is aborted and the input registers are not updated.

-When data has been transferred into both input registers, the DAC registers of both DACs may be simultaneously updated by taking \overline{LDAC} low.
+When data has been transferred into both input registers, the DAC registers of both DACs can be simultaneously updated by taking LDAC low.